 The process of fault determination in California car accidents

 Determining fault after a car accident in California involves multiple parties, timelines, and types of evidence.
 Knowing this process helps you handle your claim with greater success.
-These findings directly impact your compensation eligibility.
+These findings directly impact your car accident compensation eligibility.
 We make this process fair for you.

 How fault is determined and who decides it under California law?

 California follows a ‘pure comparative fault’ rule.
 You still recover damages even if you were partially at fault, but your recovery is reduced by your percentage of fault.
-An experienced Sacramento car accident lawyer is crucial in disputed cases.
+An experienced Sacramento car accident lawyer is crucial in such disputed cases.

 What evidence is used to establish fault?